 Some pools have fairly strict API usage limits that may be reached depending on the number of mining rigs are sharing the same IP address and the number of wallets that are being with those pools.
 Hash Auger does not currently user a central server or proxy to download pool rates, so each rig using Hash Auger currently makes its own API request.
 However, starting in version 2.1, Hash Auger has a configuration option that can be used to prevent multiple mining rigs from downloading wallet balances, which can prevent a significant number of API calls.

-Hash Auger uses the Nvidia-SMI utility that is included with the Nvidia device drivers to monitor GPU performance.
-Unfortunately, some users have noticed increased stability issues when the Nvidia-Smi program is running alongside other GPU utilities such as Afterburner and Nvidia Inspector.
-Consequently, it is strongly recommended that users choose either to enable Hash Auger's GPU Monitoring or use a utility such as Afterburner, but not both at the same time.
+Hash Auger uses the Nvidia-SMI utility included as part of the Nvidia device drivers to monitor GPU performance.
+Unfortunately, some users have noticed stability issues when the Nvidia-Smi program is running alongside other GPU utilities such as Afterburner and Nvidia Inspector.
+Turning off the Low Level Driver in Afterburner appears to reduce these issues, but might not eliminate them competely.
+Consequently, it is recommended that users choose either to enable Hash Auger's GPU Monitoring or use a utility such as Afterburner, but not both at the same time.
 GPU monitoring can be enabled and disabled in Hash Auger via the Advanced settings tab on the Setup screen.

 Excavator is a proprietary, closed-source miner developed by Nicehash.
 Hash Auger supports use of Excavator but users must download and install it manually.
 Due to usage restrictions NiceHash added in later releases, Hash Auger is only compabible with version 1.4.4 of Excavator - which can be downloaded from Github.
 To use Excavator with Hash Auger, the contents of the Excavator archive must be extracted to a directory called HashAuger\Miners\excavator\ when Hash Auger is not running.
 Once these files are in place, Hash Auger should be able to benchmark and mine with Excavator the next time it is started.